Vice President Southwestern

 Her communication training and experience in the cross-cultural field, as well as her international research networks, have paved her way to do interdisciplinary research with international business and management.
 Her leadership, in both research and consulting, has pointed to a promising direction for the Association for Business Communication.

 Vice President Eastern United States

 Judith is an Assistant Professor of business communication at the Fox School of Business at Temple University.
 She teaches Business Communications in the BBA program for the Department of Marketing and Supply Chain Management and Professional Skills Development for the Master of Science in Accounting Program.

 Previously, she taught Business Writing, Business Communication and Business Communication for Accountants for specialized master programs, as well as Business Writing for the Professional MBA program at the Warrington College of Business, University of Florida.
-She has also held pedagogical appointments with Canada’s McGill University, University of Montreal, and University of Quebec in Montreal.
+She has also held pedagogical appointments with Canada’s McGill University, University of Montreal, and

 Her current research focuses on business pedagogy, team-based learning, and student regulation in student-managed project teams.
 In 2016, she received a grant from the Team-Based Learning Collaborative for a study entitled “Team-Based Learning in Communication Courses for Accounting Graduates: Investigating Student Engagement, Accountability, and Satisfaction,” and published an article in the Journal of Management Education entitled "Student-led Project Teams: significance of regulation strategies in high- and low-performing teams."